 Additionally, IS has advocated for the commission of attacks worldwide -with insurgent groups and individuals carrying out terrorist acts in the name of IS in Europe, South East Asia, Africa and North America.
 The scale and gravity of IS's crimes have been deemed a threat to international peace and security by the UN Security Council (UNSC), raising the legitimate expectation of a legal response.
-Nationally, while some IS members have been tried in domestic courts, prosecution invariably involves breaches of domestic anti-terror statutes which do not cover crimes committed in IS held territory.
+Nationally, while some IS members have been tried in domestic courts, prosecution invariably involves breaches of domestic anti-terror statutes which do not cover crimes committed in IS held territory.13

 Though the UNSC has the power to establish an ad hoc tribunal that could adjudicate these crimes, as it did in the situations of Rwanda and the former Yugoslavia, the likelihood of that happening in the context of IS appears limited.
-Under these circumstances, it remains to be seen whether the International Criminal Court (ICC or Court) -set up to end impunity for the perpetrators of the most serious crimes of concern to the international community- should play a role.
+Under these circumstances, it remains to be seen whether the International Criminal Court (ICC or Court) -set up to end impunity for the perpetrators of the most serious crimes of concern to the international community- should play a role.14 the ICC cannot deal with all of the world's ills and, indeed, is specifically designed to be complementary to national jurisdictions, the threat posed by IS and clear lack of serious judicial reckoning for its crimes inexorably leads to the conclusion that the ICC should pursue all possible avenues to ensure justice is done.16

 The ICC operates on the basis of complementarity, with the primary responsibility for exercising criminal jurisdiction over those responsible for international crimes resting on States Parties.
-The ICC will only step in where there are no national proceedings occurring in States with jurisdiction, or where such States are unable or unwilling genuinely to investigate or prosecute.
+The ICC will only step in where there are no national proceedings occurring in States with jurisdiction, or where such States are unable or unwilling genuinely to investigate or prosecute.15